getify/foi-lang/Foi-Guide.md

 So... why does **Foi** even include this optional Lisp-like form?
 It adds complexity to the language -- for implementers, authors, and readers! -- but for what purpose?

-The primary reason for the `|    |` evaluation-expression form in **Foi** is that it allows quite a bit of additional flexibility/capability at the call-site that isn't possible with the traditional infix call-site form (e.g., `whatever(1,2,3)`).
+The primary reason for the `|    |` evaluation-expression form in **Foi** is that it allows quite a bit of additional flexibility/capability at the call-site that isn't possible with the traditional prefix call-site form (e.g., `whatever(1,2,3)`).
 In particular, it allows operators to be treated as more general function calls.

 We'll cover many of those capabilities over several following sub-sections.